DengGary/legstar-pli2cob/trunk/readme.txt

 ===================

   1. Go to the folder where you unzipped the distribution file.
-It should contain a build.xml file with a reference to a sample PLI source found under the pli sub folder.
+It should contain a build.xml file with a reference to a sample PL/I source found under the pli sub folder.
   2. Type ant.
   3. Check the cobol sub folder, a cobol source file should have been created.